 Full Tilt Print Studio has 26 members who benefit by being part of a community of experienced printmakers.
 Members share technical expertise in a quiet, collegial workplace.
-As Boston’s only nonprofit cooperative printmaking studio, Full Tilt offers an open space that encourages free, innovative thinking.
+As the Boston area’s only not-for-profit cooperative printmaking studio, Full Tilt offers an open space that encourages free, innovative thinking.
 Artists enjoy the convenience of being able to work whenever they choose in an environment that’s ideal for open-ended projects.
-The studio is accessible 24-hours a day and includes a well-lit, spacious workshop (2,800 square feet), free parking, and facilities for creating etchings, monotypes, lithographs, and relief prints.
+The studio is accessible 24-hours a day and includes a well-lit, spacious workshop, free parking, and facilities for creating etchings, monotypes, lithographs, and relief prints.
 For more detailed information, go to Becoming a Member

 Throughout the years, the studio’s printmakers have sought opportunities to collectively show their work.
 In 1992, David Acton, curator of prints at the Worcester Art Museum, juried a retrospective of members’ work, which was exhibited at the Boston Public Library.
 That exhibit resulted in a catalog, Working Proof: Experimental Etching Studio.

 Studio members have exhibited together at the following institutions, among others:

 - Danforth Museum, Framingham, MA

 - Art Complex Museum, Duxbury, MA